dhgutteridge/Brew-Distance/README.rst

-Another project under development (at the time of writing) is `weighted-levenshtein <https://github.com/infoscout/weighted-levenshtein/>`_, which also offers re-weighting of edit types, but (as of version 0.1) does not support Python 3 or Unicode.
-(However, it allows for re-weighting of individual characters, for more fine-grained analysis, e.g. to flag typical typing transposition errors.)
+Another project under development (at the time of writing) is `weighted-levenshtein <https://github.com/infoscout/weighted-levenshtein/>`_, which also offers re-weighting of edit types, but (as of version 0.2) does not support Unicode, and isn't tested on as many Python releases.
+However, it allows for re-weighting of individual characters, for more fine-grained analysis, e.g. to flag typical typing transposition errors.

 See also
 --------